 Disposable diapers are a parent’s – and baby’s – best friend.
 They help make parents’ lives easier and keep babies dry and comfortable day and night.
-Unfortunately, one in three U.S. families are unable to afford this daily necessity.
-These families struggle with what is known as diaper need as reported in the study Diaper Need and Its Impact on U.S. Families .
+Unfortunately, nearly 1 in 2 US families with young children experience diaper need.*

 The study, conducted by the National Diaper Bank Network (NDBN) and founding sponsor Huggies, also revealed diapers and other baby products are the fourth highest expenditure after mortgage/rent, food and utilities for families in diaper need.